Millennial Home Lending: What to Know

 Before you start shopping for a home, evaluate your finances carefully to determine if you can afford to make a monthly mortgage payment.
 This requires taking a deep dive into any recurring expenses or existing debt related to your vehicle(s), education, and lifestyle.

-If you have substantial debt, you will need to pay down some of that debt before applying for a mortgage.
+Potential home buyers who have substantial debt will typically need to pay down some of that debt before applying for a mortgage.
 The more debt you have, the higher your debt-to-income (DTI) ratio.
 This ratio affects your credit rating — and if your credit rating is low, your chances of getting approved for a mortgage are slim.
-A low credit rating also can increase your interest or home financing rate.
+A low credit rating also can increase your interest or home financing rate

 In addition to assessing your expenses, it’s important to avoid adding to them.
 Do not make any substantial new purchases in the months before you apply for a mortgage.
 Substantial purchases like a car or even a Peloton® bike can increase your DTI ratio.